doridori/Pilot/docs/quick_start.md

 ##`View` should reflect state of corresponding `PilotFrame`

-When a `PilotFrameBackedFrameLayout` extending `View` is created is will have the corresponding `PilotFrame` passed to it.
+When a `PilotFrameLayout` extending `View` is created is will have the corresponding `PilotFrame` passed to it.
 This is availble by the time `View.onAttachedToWindow()` is called.
 This method may be called more than once but is a good candidate for where we should sync the UI to the backing `PilotFrame` (via `getBackingPilotFrame()`) and attach any state-change listeners (as it has a corresponding `View.onDetachedFromWindow()` we can use to remove listeners).

 ##Launch your app